 What Is A Gun Trust And How Does It Afford You More Privacy ?

 A gun trust is a revocable trust that owns property.
 That’s right, it owns property, such as NFA weapons.The trust can purchase NFA weapons in its name and all of those whom are on the trust can enjoy legally using these items.
 Learn more about the benefits of having a firearms trust.

 By allowing your AZ gun trust to purchase NFA items you personally do not have to go through the normal background process that comes with purchasing individual firearms or other regulated items.

 A gun trust is not required to submit fingerprints or go through background checks when purchasing NFA items.
 A gun trust does not have to notify the Chief Law Enforcement Officer of its purchases.
-Visit our Arizona Gun Trust page to learn more about how to set up a firearms trust.
+Visit our Arizona NFA Gun Trust Attorneys page or our DIY Trust In Arizona page to learn more about how to set up a firearms trust.
 You may be surprised at the affordability of this legal instrument.